spoilt-exile/extras-message-bus/README.md

         "topicPattern": "Test.*", //Pattern of topic to store messages;
         "storeCalls": true, //Store messages with delivery policy `CALL`;
         "removeProcessed": false //Removes processed messages;
+        "redeliveryOnlyIfReceiversExists": true //Redelivery attempt will be performed only if there is registered recievers for topic
+        "groupingScanPeriod": 30 //Period in seconds between scanning for ready to send groupings "grouping": [ //Message grouping config (list of entries) {
+                "singleTopic": "Topic.Single", //Topic to send to single instances "listTopic": "Topic.List", //Topic to receive list of instances "maxSize": 100 //Max size of items in storage before sending "maxTimeInQueue": 300 //Max time in seconds allowed for grouping of a packet of messages }
+        ]
     }
 }
 ```